bin4rythr33/WordSearch/README.md

 1. Create a `glyph_input.txt` file with the target word length and 4 composite 5x5 matrices (separated by `-----`)
 2. Create a `glyphs_map.txt` file defining the 5x5 stroke patterns for each letter
 3. Run the program and select Glyph Mode
+4. Exact glyph matches are displayed and written to `glyph.output.txt`
+  - If no exact glyph match exists, filtered possible words are saved instead
-4. Apply additional filters as needed
+5. Apply additional filters as needed

 #### Example `glyphs_map.txt` format: